CriManne/AbstractRepo/README.md

 ...
 ```

+**PLEASE NOTE:** The entity needs the explicit constructor with all the args in order to work.

 ### Repository
 After defining the entity, you have to create the repository that must extends the ***AbstractRepository*** class and implements the ***IRepository*** interface.
 Then you need to define the ***getModel*** method to return the classname of the entity as follows: